Shared Pegboards: Visual Project Tracking for Micro-Teams

 Personal Tips & Tricks: Building Your Holistic Lifestyle Solution

 4. The Anchor Point: For micro-teams sharing a larger room, use a tall piece of furniture like the Ark EL, 71'' Display Bookshelf with Storage Cabinet, Oak to create a physical boundary for the tracking zone.
-This "zoning" helps define where collaboration happens and where deep work begins.
+This helps define where collaboration happens and where deep work begins.

 Addressing the "Sit-Stand" Rhythm